ComputationalRadiationPhysics/isaac/README.md

 * Registering to observe such a simulation
 * Unregistering from Observing
 * For observing clients:
-    * Getting MetaData from the master compute node
-    * Getting merged MetaData from all or a part of the compute nodes
+    * Getting json meta data from the simulation
-    * Sending MetaData back to the master
-    * Sending MetaData back to all compute nodes
-    * Sending MetaData to the master or all compute nodes _and_ sending the same MetaData to all other observing clients, e.g. to update the view angle
-    * Furthermore in the example HTML5 client the view angle is shown and send to the observed simulation
+    * Sending json meta data to the simulation
 * For registered simulations
-    * Sending MetaData per frame
+    * Sending json meta data per frame
     * Sending an image per frame

-However this does not work yet:
-* Creating an useful (!) image (raycast or slice) from the data on the acceleration device at the compute nodes
+* Creating a renderer image (raycast or iso surface) from the data on the acceleration device at the compute nodes
-* Streaming a compressed video stream to the client, but for debug purposes an alternative view of the video data from the simulation using SDL is available.
-To use this activate ISAAC_SDL in cmake.
+* Streaming a compressed video stream to the client.
+The stream can be embedded in the json meta data or alternative RTP Streams can be created.
 * Setting up the visualization parameters like
-    * Maximal chain lengths
+    * Maximal functor chain lengths
-    * The Analyzer chain itself
+    * The functor chain itself
     * Transfer functions
-    * Which interpolation method to use
-    * Which kernel to use
+    * Whether to use interpolation or not
-* Precompiling of all kernelvariants
+* Precompiling of all kernelvariants for more speed

 How to use
 ----------